July 21, 2024

 2. Potassium-Rich Foods

-3. Antioxidants and Flavonoids
+3. Foods High in Antioxidants and Flavonoids

-4. Omega-3 Fatty Acids
+4. Sources of Omega-3 Fatty Acids

-Foods to Avoid for Tinnitus Management
+Foods and Substances to Potentially Avoid or Limit for Tinnitus Management

 1. High Sodium Foods